rachidmrad/portfolio-angular-bootstrap/README.md

 This project is currently live at http://rachidmrad.com

-## Getting Started
+### Getting Started

-To get you started you can simply clone the repository.
+To get started, simply clone the repository.

 ### Starting the local server